aabel14/GuitarLang/README.md

 To write a program all notes must be played on a physical guitar and listened to by interpreter.
 Refer to this [guide](https://leadguitarlessons.com/guitar-lessons/general/learn-the-notes-on-the-guitar.htm) for guitar notes on a 6-string.

+## Design Principles
+- **Readability**: This esolang obsecures the readability of a program so it is harder for a human to immediately interpret.
+- **Ease of programming**: This esolang attempts to make writting programs much more diffcult (but also fun!) as it requires the note to be played on a physical guitar.
+- **Coding as an art form**: Can write a program that does something interesting but also sounds good as a song
+- **Multi-coding**: The program can double as a song!

 ## Commands
 ### Numbers